adomanico001/CPSC-2710-Software-Construction-Fundamentals/module7/ReadMe.md

 One last capability involves the user clicking onto the "Add" button within the application.
 After including all necessary details, and clicking the button, a new window generates informing the user they have successfully "registered" their desired course.
-A close button is included in the new window to easily exit from the window and back to the registration portal.
+A "Close" button is included in the new window to easily exit from it and back to the registration portal.